kirankumargs18/java-8-lambda-expressions-demo/README.md

 ### Functional interfaces were introduced in java 8
 ### Functinal interface can have any number of default, static methods but can contain only one abstract method
+#### Default methods enable you to add new functionality to existing interfaces and ensure binary compatibility with code written for older versions of those interfaces